Sebobo/Shel.Neos.ThemeBuilder/README.md

     'Shel.Neos.ThemeBuilder:Mixin.PageTheme': true
 ```

-Now you can set the primary color in the inspector of your page and use the
+Now you can set the primary color in the inspector tab with the sun icon of your page and use the
 value in your project via CSS variable `var(--primary-color)`.
-You can find all generated CSS variables in the head of your document contained in a style tag.
+You can find all generated CSS variables in the head of your html document contained in a style tag.

+By applying the mixin to any page you can also have local overrides for landing pages or other special pages.

 ### Use theme properties in other elements